mistweaverco/juu.nvim/README.md

 Why the fork?
 We like snacks.nvim 🍿, but find it overkill for just styling the inputs.

+Additionally, you get notification and LSP progress functionality, providing a unified UI experience for inputs, selections, notifications, and LSP progress.

 - [Requirements](#requirements)
 - [Screenshots](#screenshots)